MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 05-06/Note 1 - One Dimensional Arrays.md

 | Processing | array list |	array |
 | Java | array list	| array |

-Java has an Array structure and an ArrayList structure.
+Java has an `Array` structure and an` ArrayList` structure.
 This lesson will be on Arrays; the next lesson will be on ArrayLists.

-In Java, arrays are mutable and must hold values of only one data type.

 ### Declaring and Initializing Arrays